Metabolic Health & Insulin Resistance: A Longevity Medicine Guide

 Is insulin resistance reversible?

-In many cases, yes—especially when identified early and addressed with a comprehensive strategy.
+In many cases, yes—especially when identified early and addressed comprehensively.

 This article is part of the HormoneSynergy® Longevity Medicine education series covering preventive cardiology, metabolic health, hormone optimization, body composition, and advanced diagnostics for healthy aging.